-- The route north of School Road has been realigned to head due south after the first bend and runs between the former Green Bay Packing facility instead of following the west edge of the facility. - Originally, the Orange Route turned and followed East Kemper Road at the intersection with Conrey Road.
+- 1. The route north of School Road has been realigned to head due south after the first bend and runs between the former Green Bay Packing facility instead of following the west edge of the facility.
+(Note: With the revised Certificate Application (January 2017) this route option has been eliminated and the preferred and alternate routes have been combined for the first 0.9 mile.
+Therefore, both routes now traverse west from the WW Feed Station to Conrey Road.) - Originally, the Orange Route turned and followed East Kemper Road at the intersection with Conrey Road.
 The adjusted route continues to run south along Conrey Road and across the parking lot between two large commercial buildings before rejoining the original route on Deerfield Road. - 3.
 There is a small realignment at the I-275 crossing where the route follows the edge of Robert J. Schuler Sports Complex field for 275 feet before making the road crossing and joining back up with the original route. - 4.
-There is a realignment along the portion of pipeline that parallels I-71 approximately 500 feet past Ashfield Drive.
-The adjusted route turns west within a commercial complex and joins up with Deerfield Road which it parallels, and then follows Creek Road west, Millington Court south, and then skirts the west edge of the Pavilion Medical Associates property south to the intersection of I-71 and Glendale-Milford Road.
-It crosses Glendale-Milford Road and runs westward through the Crowne Plaza parking lot before joining back up with and paralleling Glendale-Milford Road on the south side. - 5.
-Approximately 400 feet west of Kenwood Road, the adjusted route deviates from the original route and runs south parallel to the railroad tracks before joining back up with the original alignment 400 feet east of the eastern extent of Malsbary Road, and continuing south along the tracks.
+There iswas a realignment along the portion of pipeline that parallels I-71 approximately 500 feet past Ashfield Drive.
+The adjusted route turns west within a commercial complex and joins up with Deerfield Road. which it parallels, and It then followeds Creek Road west,

+Millington Court south, and then skirteds the west edge of the Pavilion Medical Associates property south to the intersection of I-71 and Glendale-Milford Road.
+It crosseds Glendale-Milford Road and rauns westward through the Crowne Plaza parking lot before joining back up with and paralleling Glendale-Milford Road on the south side.

-- 6. Just north of Ohio Route 126 (OH-126) there is a minor revision, with the route deviating from Blue Ash Road, heading west along Ellman Avenue and south along Floral Avenue. - 7.
+- 5. Approximately 400 feet west of Kenwood Road, the adjusted route deviates from the original route and runs south parallel to the railroad tracks before joining back up with the original alignment 400 feet east of the eastern extent of Malsbary Road, and continuing south along the tracks. - 6.
+Just north of Ohio Route 126 (OH-126) there wasis a minor revision, with the route deviating from Blue Ash Road, heading west along Ellman Avenue and south along Floral Avenue. - 7.
 About 750 feet north of the intersection of Blue Ash Road and East Galbraith Road, the route crosses to the east side of Blue Ash Road and then parallels it, turning eastward at East Galbraith Road and paralleling it on the north side instead of the south. - 8.
 Instead of running along the east side of the Kenwood Towne Center property, the route follows the west and south borders of Jewish Hospital and then parallels Kenwood Road along the west border of the Kenwood Towne Center property to just north of I-71 before crossing to the south side approximately 1,000 feet northeast of the previous crossing. - 9.
-The pipeline route no longer crosses Duck Creek north of the I-71/Red Bank Expressway interchange but instead parallels Stewart Avenue until it rejoins the original alignment just south of Madison Road. - 10.
+The pipeline route was modified to no longer crosses Duck Creek north of the I-71 and #Red Bank Expressway interchange but instead parallels Stewart Avenue until it rejoins the original alignment just south of Madison Road. - 10.
 The adjusted route remains on the east side of Red Bank Road whereas the previous alignment saw the route cross to the west side of the road just south of the I&O/SORTA Railroad line for approximately 1,650 feet before crossing again and resuming its course back on the east side. - 11.
 The adjusted route extends south along Red Bank Road beyond the end of the original route and then in between the commercial buildings surrounding Fair Lane.
 The current terminus extends approximately 2,000 feet beyond that of the original one.